How to Pick the Best Tube for Your Boat:

 Buying a tube to pull behind the boat can be a pretty personal choice.
-Based off of preference, tubes and towables range from a variety of shapes and sizes.
-There aren’t any strict guidelines on how to best buy a tube, but here are a few things to keep in mind:
+Based off of preference, tubes range from a variety of shapes and sizes.
+There aren’t any strict guidelines on how to best buy a tube, but here are a few things to keep in mind.

 Older kids like to get a little crazier on their tubes.
 They usually like to have a towable all to themselves and prefer to ride it laying down on their stomachs.
-Sometimes boaters will pull 3 separate tubes behind their boats so the riders can battle it out by bumping into each other as they fly across the wake.
-A few top choices for wild ride tubes are the HO Hornet, Aquaglide Spitfire, and the Radar Astro Tube.
+Sometimes boaters will pull three separate tubes behind their boats so the riders can battle it out by bumping into each other as they fly across the wake.
+Check out our 1 Person tubes for those wild riders.

-If you have kids who want to get a little crazy, but still want to share a towable with a couple of friends, there are a lot of great tubes for that too.
-Tubes like the Radar Lift Off, HO Extreme and Liquid Force Party Island Micro Tube will fit 2+ riders laying flat on the surface of the tube.
+If you have kids who want to get a little crazy, but still want to share a towable with a couple of friends, there are a lot of great tubes for that, too.
+Tubes like the Connelly Ninja 3, HO Mavericks, and Radar Orion will fit 2+ riders laying flat on the surface of the tube.
 The shapes of these towables allow for extra hang time when hitting rough water and thrilling whips outside of the wake.

-For the Adults who are looking for a more lounge style experience, there are a lot of great tube options that focus on what’s really important – comfort and drink holders.
+For the adults who are looking for a more lounge style experience, there are a lot of great tube options that focus on what’s really important – comfort and drink holders.
 The Radar Chase Lounge is a great option for young kids and adults alike.
-It fits 3 and can still be towed behind the boat, but offers a lot of back support and drink holders.
-We also recommend the Aquaglide Retro 2 and the Liquid Force Party Island for floating and lounging with your friends.
+It fits three and can still be towed behind the boat, but offers a lot of back support and drink holders.
+We also recommend the Mission Reef Hex or the Mission Reef Mat for floating and lounging with your friends.

 Essential Tube Accessories:

 The biggest thing to remember when buying a tube, is to make sure you have a proper tube rope to go along with it.
 If your rope isn’t thick enough it will snap and may cause injury to the riders or boaters.
-Radar and Straight Line make excellent tube ropes to accommodate the newer style tubes and multiple rider towables.
+Radar makes excellent tube ropes to accommodate the newer style tubes and multiple rider towables.